k78ma/quartz/content/Calculus/Gradient Vector.md

 ---
-title: "Gradient Vector"
+title: Gradient Vector
+tags:
-tag: calc3
+  - calc3
 date: 2023-08-29
+aliases:
+  - gradient
 ---
 >[!info] Gradient Vector
 >The gradient vector of $f$ is defined to be: